-- 1. If teaching is included in your position description and if you choose to include a teaching narrative, consider topics such as student mentoring through teaching that has extended beyond the confines of the traditional classroom, steps taken to evaluate and improve teaching and any evidence of the success of those efforts, any teaching-related concerns that were raised in the initial (third-year) review and how they have been addressed (if applying for CFS), or any other teaching-related information that is crucial to the review of your case and is not covered elsewhere.
-Please be concise-a philosophical statement regarding your approach to teaching should not be included. - 2.
-If not in your CV, and if consistent with your position description, include a list of BYU graduate students and/or honors students supervised.
-Indicate whether you were the committee chair or a committee member, the years each student attended, and thesis/dissertation titles.
+- 1. If you choose to include a teaching narrative, consider topics such as student mentoring through teaching that has extended beyond the confines of the traditional classroom, steps taken to evaluate and improve teaching and any evidence of the success of those efforts, any teaching-related concerns that were raised in the initial (third-year) review and how they have been addressed (if applying for CFS), or any other teaching-related information that is crucial to the review of your case and is not covered elsewhere.
+Please be concise-a philosophical statement regarding your approach to teaching should not be included. - If not in your CV, include a list of BYU graduate students and honors students supervised.
+Indicate whether you were the committee chair or a committee member, the years each student attended, and thesis and dissertation titles.
 A table generated by Faculty Profile may be used. - 3.
 A link to the teaching portfolio. - 4.
 Department adds two confidential reports of peer reviews of teaching. - 5.
-Department adds the Student Ratings Summary Report, including both table and student comments portions.
+Department adds the Student Ratings Summary Report, including both table and student comment portions.
 For initial and final CFS reviews, include all courses taught since entering the CFS track.
 For advancement to full professor, include all courses taught in at least the last five years.
 For initial (third year) portfolios being submitted in winter semester, ensure that the report includes the previous fall semester.